-In this poem, ‘Indeed, Indeed I cannot Tell’, Henry David Thoreau manages to relate with almost every living human being.
+In this poem, ‘Indeed, Indeed I cannot Tell,’ Henry David Thoreau manages to relate with almost every living human being.
 He communicates a feeling that is all too familiar for many people.
 He is confused about the feeling he is experiencing- so confused, in fact, that he doesn’t know whether it is love or hate.
 The feeling that Thoreau relates to this poem is one that most have felt when they have experienced the breaking off of a relationship.
 Thoreau expresses these feelings so articulately that readers can easily conclude the cause of this feeling.
+You can read the full poem below.

 Indeed, Indeed I Cannot Tell Analysis